Throne and Liberty

 • Common Themes

-• The game's aesthetics and visuals are consistently highlighted as strengths, being one of the more appealing aspects to players.
+• The graphics and visual presentation are consistently praised as one of the game's standout features.